 - Bone Health: Do you have enough bone strength to recover safely from surgery without additional spine fractures?
 If this is a limiting issue, our specialized nurse practitioners in our Bone Health Clinic can help you strengthen your bones and prepare for surgery.

 - Age and Recovery: Will you enjoy the benefits of spine surgery after recovery?
 Do you have support during recovery?
 These and other questions influence whether spine surgery is right for you.

-Possible surgeries to treat lower back pain fall into two classifications:
+Spine surgery to treat lower back pain falls into two classifications:

 - Decompression surgeries remove the part of the structure that is compressing the nerve and causing your pain.
 Spine decompression surgeries have differing names depending on the structures in the spine that are being removed or altered.
 Often more than one of these procedures will be used.
 You can learn more about decompression surgeries for lower back pain on our website.

 - Stabilization spine surgery is performed to reduce or eliminate motion between the vertebrae causing pain.
 The most common type of stabilization spine surgery for lower back pain is spinal fusion where two or more vertebrae are fused.

 When to See a Spine Surgeon for Lower Back Pain